marina-russ/msu-note-taker/README.md

 > **I WANT** to be able to write and save notes <br>
 > **SO THAT** I can organize my thoughts and keep track of tasks I need to complete

+## Languages
+Node, Express.js, Javascript, HTML, CSS

 ## Direction for Future Development
 * Add ability for user to delete existing notes

 ## App Demo